fortrabbit/craft-copy/README.md

 ### Composer version conflict

-When installing the plugin via composer you may an error like this:
+When installing the plugin via composer you may see an error like this:
 ```
 $ composer require fortrabbit/craft-copy:^1.0.0-RC2
   ./composer.json has been updated